robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 1. Run the ng generate command below to create the todo component

     ```bash
-    ng generate service shared/services/Todo
+    ng generate service shared/services/Todo --module App
     ```

-1. This will create 2 files:
+1. This will create 2 files and update the app.module to add the TodoService into the providers list

     ![generate output](images/todo-service-generate.png)

     * todo.service.ts
     * todo.service.spec.ts

-You will also notice that there is a warning that the service has not been provided.
-This means that we need to open up the module that we want to use the service in and add it to the providers list.

-1. Open src\app\app.module.ts
-1. Import the TodoService

-    ```TypeScript
-    import { TodoService } from './shared/services/todo.service';
-    ```

-1. Find the @NgModule providers list and add the TodoService

-    ```TypeScript
-      providers: [AuthService, TodoService],
-    ```

-1. Now the TodoService is available to the AppModule and we can use it in our TodoComponent

 <div class="exercise-end"></div>